 “A CODEPENDENT RELATIONSHIP IS OFTEN WORSE THAN HAVING NO RELATIONSHIP AT ALL”

 Many people who are codependent with their spouses have no idea they are part of a mess.
 Are you in a codependent relationship with your spouse?
 What even is codependency?
-It is a form of enabling of another person’s bad or negative or self-destructive behavior to the compromise of your own life, values, beliefs, energy and time.
+It is a form of enabling another person’s bad or negative or self-destructive behavior to the compromise of your own life, values, beliefs, energy, and time.
 This bad behavior could be gambling, drugs, over-eating, under-achieving, alcoholism, or any kind of sociopathic behavior.

 A codependent relationship is not always visible to the naked eye although a lot of times it is.
 The spouse who is in a codependent relationship with his or her spouse is the overly helpful, overly understanding, overly forgiving spouse who is almost a martyr in the marriage and the relationship, often receiving no reciprocity from the other party for their contributions to the relationship.